Valbows/splitpay-app/cline_docs/codebaseSummary.md

 *   Created `src/index.js` with basic Express server setup, dotenv configuration, and client initializations for Supabase and Google AI.
 *   Renamed `.env.local` to `.env` and updated `dotenv` configuration in `src/index.js` to load variables correctly.
 *   Added a `start` script to `package.json` to run the backend server.
+*   Created `backend/src/utils/transformers.js` to handle data transformation between UUIDs and integer IDs for frontend compatibility.
+*   Modified existing API endpoints in `backend/src/index.js` to use the transformation functions from `transformers.js`.
+*   Implemented a new endpoint `GET /api/users/me` in `backend/src/index.js` to retrieve user profile and group memberships in the frontend format.

 ## User Feedback Integration and Its Impact on Development